 The launch of digital radio on 14 April with nine other Melbourne community broadcasters.
 Listeners can now tune in to 3CR Digital.

 Occupy Melbourne coverage continues the station's strong commitment to covering protest movements.

 Earth Matters wins CBAA's Excellence in Spoken Word, News and Current Affairs Programming.

 Luka Tang from the Visioning Justice project wins NEMBC Youth Broadcaster of the Year.

 Live coverage of the 40th anniversary of the Tent Embassy.

-3CR technician Greg Segal wins Excellence in Technical/IT Services award, Brainwaves wins the Excellence in Training category, and volunteer-extraordinaire Michael Smith is awarded Outstanding Volunteer Contribution.
+3CR technician Greg Segal wins Excellence in Technical/IT Services award, Brainwaves wins the Excellence in Training category, and volunteer-extraordinaire Michael Smith is awarded Outstanding Volunteer Contribution at the CBAA Awards.